Sean-Toroghi/Deep-learning/Pytorch/ConvolutionalNeuralNetwork/ReadMe.md

 ## EfficientNets
 EfficientNets is one of the best-performing CNN architectures.
 It use ts own optimization algorithm to search for the best scaling factor for the following three parameters: 1. model depth, 2. model width, and 3. model resolution.
 There three parameters used to manually scaling prior to EfficientNet.
 1. model depth: though the timeline presented in the above, models add more layers to increase their power
-2. model width: the number of feature maps or channels in a convolutional layer also has increased as more advanced architecutres emerge
+2. model width: the number of feature maps or channels in a convolutional layer has also increased as more advanced architects emerge
-3. model resoulution: going from 32x32 image in LeNet to 224x224 pixels in AlexNet (spatial dimension increase) also effect the model performance
+3. model resolution: going from 32x32 image in LeNet to 224x224 pixels in AlexNet (spatial dimension increase) also affects the model performance

-While increasing depth leads to increse model complexity, and increasing width leads to increase capability of model to lean more fine-grained features, there is a tradeoff.
-Deeper models suffer from vanishing gradient, and wider model suffer from a quick accuracy saturation.
-Lastly, higher resoulution data does not linearly equivalent of increase model performance.
+While increasing depth leads to increased model complexity, and increasing width leads to increased capability of model to lean more fine-grained features, there is a tradeoff.
+Deeper models suffer from vanishing gradient, and wider models suffer from a quick accuracy saturation.
+Lastly, higher resolution data does not linearly equivalent of increased model performance.

 EfficientNet models find the architecture that has the right balance between depth, width, and resolution, concurrently scale all three parameters.
 It does so in two steps:
 1. A basic architecture (called the base network) is devised by fixing the scaling factor to 1.
 At this stage, the relative importance of depth, width, and resolution is decided for the given task and dataset.
 The base network obtained is similar to MnasNet (Mobile Neural Architecture Search Network).